codecrafters-io/build-your-own-redis/stage_descriptions/base-06-la7.md

 $ redis-cli SET foo bar
 OK
 ```
-The server then responds with `OK`, confirming that the action was successful.
+The server then responds with `OK` (as a [RESP simple string](https://redis.io/docs/latest/develop/reference/protocol-spec/#simple-strings)) to confirm that the action was successful.

 The `SET` command supports a number of extra options like `EX` (expiry time in seconds), `PX` (expiry time in milliseconds), and more.
 We
 won't cover these extra options in this stage.
 We'll get to them in later stages.

 ### The `GET` Command

 The `GET` command is used to retrieve the value of a key.
-For example, to retrieve the value the client set for the key `foo`:
+For example, to retrieve the value for the key `foo`:
 ```bash
 $ redis-cli GET foo
 bar
 ```
-The server responds with the value, in this case `bar`.
-If the key doesn't exist, the server responds with a special [null bulk string](https://redis.io/docs/latest/develop/reference/protocol-spec/#null-bulk-strings).
+The server responds with the value `bar` encoded as a [RESP bulk string](https://redis.io/docs/latest/develop/reference/protocol-spec/#bulk-strings).
+If the key doesn't exist, the server responds with a special [null bulk string](https://redis.io/docs/latest/develop/reference/protocol-spec/#null-bulk-strings) (`$-1\r\n`).

 For this stage, you’ll extend your server to support storing and retrieving values using the `SET` and `GET` commands.